jasonrudolph/stratify/README.md

 ### Configure

-To set up your desired collectors, pop open the UI and follow the "Configure collectors" link.
-Add your desired collectors, and then you'll be ready to start pulling data into your timeline.
+To set up your desired collectors, pop open the UI and follow the yellow brick road.
+Add your desired collectors, run them, and then you'll start seeing data show up in your timeline.

-### Test

-The collectors run via a Rake task (conveniently named `collectors:run`).
-Run it like so ...

-    `RAILS_ENV=production rake collectors:run`

-After the rake task completes, head back to the UI, and you should see your latest activities in your timeline.

 ### Automate

+Running the collectors via the UI is useful for making sure that you've got them configured correctly.
+But once you've verified that they're working, you'll want to set up your collectors to automatically run on a regular basis.

+Stratify provides a Rake task for running all your collectors at once.
+It's conveniently named `collectors:run`.

-Now you're ready to set up your collectors to run automatically.
-Stratify runs the collectors via cron using the [whenever](http://github.com/javan/whenever) gem.
+To provide the automation we're looking for, Stratify runs the collectors via cron using the [whenever](http://github.com/javan/whenever) gem.
 By default, the cron job will execute the `collectors:run` task every two hours.
 You can change these settings in `config/schedule.rb`.

 To install the cron job ...